WPDevelopers/embedpress/src/readme.txt

 = YOUTUBE, VIMEO AND WISTIA VIDEOS =

-The add-ons for EmbedPress give you far more control over your videos.
+The add-ons for PublishPress Embeds give you far more control over your videos.
 With these add-ons, your videos will be responsive.
 You can also customize the video display to match your site’s design.
 Other features include auto-play and looping.
 Click the links below to get a full listing of all the features the add-ons provide:

 * [Click here to get more YouTube features](https://pressshack.com/addons/embedpress-youtube/)
 * [Click here to get more Vimeo features](https://pressshack.com/addons/embedpress-vimeo/)